gpoehl/phpReport/docs/source/calculator.rst

 these values.

-The aggregate() method instantiates a calculator object which provides aggregate functions.
+The compute() method instantiates a calculator object which provides aggregate functions.
-The sheet() method instanditates a sheet colletor which holds many calculator objects.
+The sheet() method instantiates a sheet colletor which holds many calculator objects.

 Example